AEMIR123/AEMIR123/README.md

 ### Hi there 👋

-My name is Stanisław Matyszkiel and I am currently studing on MUT(Military Uniwersity of Technology).
+My name is Stanisław Matyszkiel and I am currently studying on MUT(Military Uniwersity of Technology).

 -I'm currently learning java
 <!--